 standing and great confidence in the faith: They were servants of the Church,

-and as teachers they were compelled to study the Scriptures more fervently
+and as teachers they studied the Scriptures more fervently

-than ever.
-Now they have a deeper, fuller understanding of
+than others.
+For this reason they have a deeper relationship with God and a fuller understanding of

 (71l) Authority >>